abba-platforms/NADD/NADD_RESERVE_MODEL.md

 NADD is designed with **hybrid reserves**, combining **on-ledger assets** and **fiat reserves** to ensure stability, transparency, and liquidity for users, merchants, and financial institutions.

+### On-ledger Reserve Model (Summary)

+The **on-ledger reserve model** represents the blockchain-native component of NADD’s backing structure.
+It consists of reserves that are declared, tracked, and verifiable directly on-chain, using smart contracts rather than manual reporting or opaque disclosures.

+Key characteristics of the on-ledger reserve model include:

+- Reserves are recorded in a dedicated **ReserveRegistry** contract.
+- Reserve data is publicly readable and independently verifiable.
+- No token balances or supply mechanics are altered by reserve tracking.
+- Reserve verification is separated from token logic for safety and auditability.
+- Compliance is **measured**, not enforced, enabling transparent oversight.

+This design ensures that a portion of NADD’s backing is continuously visible on the blockchain, providing cryptographic transparency and reducing reliance on trust-based attestations.

+Full technical details of the on-ledger reserve architecture, governance controls, and compliance verification are documented at: [NADD On-ledger Reserve Registry](https://github.com/abba-platforms/NADD/blob/main/NADD_RESERVE_REGISTRY.md)

 ---

 ## Reserve Composition